weave-lab/weave-chatbot-reference/workshop-201/readme.md

     - You can download Ollama from [here](https://ollama.com/download)
     - Copy Ollama.app to the `Applications` folder on MacOS
     - Double click `Ollama.app` to start the Ollama daemon
     - Make sure you have the model `llama3.2:3b` downloaded.
-3.2 is the version of the model, not the Ollama app itself
+3.2 is the version of the model, not the Ollama app itself.
+      Run this from the terminal
         - `ollama pull llama3.2:3b`
     - You can check you have the model with `ollama list | grep llama3.2:3b`
     - You will need to have Ollama running to run our agent

 - Visual Studio Code (VSCode) - You can download VSCode from [here](https://code.visualstudio.com/Download)
-    - Update VSCode as needed
+    - Make sure you have the latest version by clicking on `Code` -> `Check for Updates...` on MacOS or `Help` -> `Check for Updates...` on Windows
-    - Install the Python extension as needed
+    - Install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) as needed
-    - Install the Jupyter extension as needed
+    - Install the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) as needed
-    - Update plugins as needed
+    - Update the plugins by clicking on the `Extensions` icon on the left sidebar and then clicking on the `...` icon at the top right of the Extensions panel and then clicking on `Check for Extension Updates`
-    - If you do much, probably a good idea to restart VSCode
+    - If you have to update anything, it is probably a good idea to restart VSCode

 ## Running the Agent